Property Lawyers in Spain - Residential and Commercial Property Due Diligence

 Why you need a property lawyer in Spain

-If a foreign investor doesn’t know the Spanish real estate market and the main regulations related to purchasing a property, it is recommended that he/she contact a Spanishlaw firm, where he/she will find an experienced property lawyer in Spain for the due diligence process and the legal assistance for buying the property, no matter if it is a residential building or a commercial space.
+If a foreign investor doesn’t know the real estate market and the main regulations related to buying a property in Spain, it is recommended that he/she contact a property lawyer in Spain for the due diligence process and the legal assistance for buying the property, no matter if it is a residential building or a commercial space.

-Due diligence is of high importance when purchasing a property and this is why any person should request the professional services of our property lawyer in Spain.
+Due diligence is of high importance when you buy a property in Spain and this is why any person should request the professional services of our property lawyer in Spain.
 Due diligence refers to the set of activities through which a specialized person verifies if the property itself meets all the characteristics that are mentioned in the sale agreement.

 This means that our team of lawyers in Spain will verify the identity of the owner, the land registry documents, the features of the property, if there is any mortgage opened on the respective property, any debt or legal proceeding, any environmental issue that would infringe the applicable environment law and other matters that are generally of interest when purchasing real estate.